weareeight/eight-shopify-app-template-remix/README.md

 # Shopify App Template - Remix

+> **Note**: This is a fork of the original Shopify App Template specifically for the `eight` organization.
+This template uses [Bun](https://bun.sh) as the package manager and runtime.

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).
+Rather than cloning this repo, you can use bun and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).

 Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.